-Electoral Campaign

-5 Rules & Regulations (Including Codes of

-- Rules for the campaign may be articulated in legislation and complemented by codes of conduct developed by an electoral body and agreed to by - political stakeholders. • Rules must determine what is permissible in a campaign and what is prohibited.
+Electoral Stage Electoral Element Principles, Issues and Key Risks 5.
+Electoral Campaign Rules & Regulations (Including Codes of Conduct) The conduct of the campaign needs to be fairly but clearly regulated so as to ensure candidates and parties can compete on a fair and equal basis, with guarantees for freedoms of speech, assembly and movement.
+Rules for the campaign may be articulated in legislation and complemented by codes of conduct developed by an electoral body and agreed to by political stakeholders.
+Rules must determine what is permissible in a campaign and what is prohibited.
+Local practices, such as gifting and handouts from candidates, can be hard to prevent.

-Voting

-Counting

-Counting Local practices, such as gifting and handouts from candidates, can be hard to prevent.
 But rules regulating such practices need to be enforced.

-Reform Process

-Lessons

-Learned

-Results &

-Disputes

-Voting &

-Election Day

-Reforms

-The

-Cycle

-Electoral

-Electoral Campaign

-Rules & Regulations

-Conduct of Campaign

-Political Finance

-Electoral Body Evaluations

-& Lessons-Learned

-EMB Strengthening

-& Development

-Audits

-Tabulation

-Role of ICT

-Resolution

-Official Results

-Election Dispute

-- In terms of monitoring compliance and enforcing regulations, the rules must clearly articulate how this will be done and by whom.
-Commonly it is the electoral body or an official office such as a party registrar. - Particular attention should be paid to ensuring state/public resources are not misused to the advantage of the incumbent. - Provision of campaign freedoms and the conditions for a free and fair campaign, are integral to the integrity of the election.
+In terms of monitoring compliance and enforcing regulations, the rules must clearly articulate how this will be done and by whom.
+Commonly it is the electoral body or an official office such as a party registrar.
+Particular attention should be paid to ensuring state/public resources are not misused to the advantage of the incumbent.
+Provision of campaign freedoms and the conditions for a free and fair campaign, are Media (Including Digital Communication) It is important that media provides fair and balanced coverage of the election as part of a free and fair election campaign.
+2 There should be fair and unhindered access to media for all contestants.
+Public/state media should provide fair and balanced coverage, without undue coverage of the incumbent.

-Media (Including Digital Communication)

-- There should be fair and unhindered access to media for all contestants.
-Public/state media should provide fair and balanced - coverage, without undue coverage of the incumbent.
 Whereas private media may charge for advertising, this should be done on a transparent and equal basis.
-Media must refrain from promoting hate speech or - Commentary on social/digital media should be equally bound to the need to avoid hate speech or - The authorities should ensure that social media providers act responsibly during the campaign to try to prevent misinformation and have mechanisms for monitoring potential abuse and misuse. - and widescale closure of media or shut down of digital communications is likely unwarranted.
-A vibrant and active media is integral to a free and fair election campaign, but it should also be a fair and responsible media cognisant of relevant rules and regulations governing the role of media in an election.
+Media must refrain from promoting hate speech or incitement.
+Commentary on social/digital media should be equally bound to the need to avoid hate speech or incitement.
+The authorities should ensure that social media providers act responsibly during the campaign to try to prevent misinformation and have mechanisms for monitoring potential abuse and misuse.
+Responses to infringements need to be appropriate, and widescale closure of media or shut down of digital communications is likely unwarranted.
+A vibrant and active media is integral to a free and fair election campaign, but it should also be a fair and responsible media cognisant of relevant rules and regulations governing the role of media in an election. duct of paign An election campaign should be conducted according to the principles of fair and equal opportunity, free of violence or intimidation.
+Mechanisms for monitoring and enforcing campaign regulations must be established, including the possible use of political party liaison committees.
+Where public resources are provided for campaign events or police permission is required for gatherings, these should be made available on an fair and equal basis.
+Failure to enforce campaign regulations can create a climate of impunity and undermine the integrity of the campaign.
+Unaddressed violence and infringement of regulations can lead to tension and impact on the integrity of the process.